-• Fiscal Year 2014: 89 subsidies were awarded to Community Research Foundation.
-Supportive services are funded by San Diego County mental health funds to provide case management and other services to the population.

-- Fiscal Year 2015: 72 subsidies were awarded to Housing Development Partners for utilization in the Hotel Churchill, an affordable housing development owned by SDHC.
+- Fiscal Year 2014: 89 subsidies were awarded to Community Research Foundation.
+Supportive services are funded by San Diego County mental health funds to provide case management and other services to the population. - Fiscal Year 2015: 72 subsidies were awarded to Housing Development Partners for utilization in the Hotel Churchill, an affordable housing development owned by SDHC.
 Utilization of the 72 subsidies occurred in Fiscal Year 2017. - Fiscal Year 2016: 59 sponsor-based subsidies were awarded to Alpha Project for use in the Alpha Square development complimented with 76 project-based vouchers serving homeless populations.
 The subsidies were awarded August 2015 via a Notice of Funding Availability published by SDHC. - Fiscal Year 2017: SDHC partnered with San Diego County Behavioral Health Services to issue a joint RFP to combine subsidies with supportive services.
-The RFP awarded 100 subsidies to Mental Health Systems for a hybrid program which services 45 homeless individuals with severe mental illness and 55 dually diagnosed homeless individuals. - Also in Fiscal Year 2017, an additional 400 sponsor-bases subsides were awarded under separate RFPs.
-The 1,000 Veterans Initiative authorized 100 subsidies to serve homeless veterans: 40 subsidies were awarded to Veterans Village of San Diego and 60 subsidies were awarded to Saint Vincent de Paul Villages.
+The RFP awarded 100 subsidies to Mental Health Systems for a hybrid program which services 45 homeless individuals with severe mental illness and 55 dually diagnosed homeless individuals.

+Also in Fiscal Year 2017, an additional 400 sponsor-bases subsides were awarded under separate RFPs.
+The 1,000 Veterans Initiative authorized 100 subsidies to serve veterans experiencing homelessness: 40 subsidies were awarded to Veterans Village of San Diego and 60 subsidies were awarded to Saint Vincent de Paul Villages.
 Project One For All is a collaborative effort between San Diego County Behavioral Health Services, SDHC, and other local housing authorities to end homelessness via subsidy/voucher set asides and the provision of supportive services.
-Please see the section below for additional details. - Fiscal Year 2018: SDHC committed 220 subsidies for this endeavor by awarding 150 subsidies to Mental Health Systems, 50 subsidies to Community Research Foundation, and 20 subsidies to Pathways Community Services. - Fiscal Year 2020: 120 sponsor-based subsidies were awarded to Telecare.
-During Fiscal Year 2021, 10 vouchers were moved to this program from Project 25.
+Please see the section below for additional details.

+- Fiscal Year 2018: SDHC committed 220 subsidies for this endeavor by awarding 150 subsidies to Mental Health Systems, 50 subsidies to Community Research Foundation, and 20 subsidies to Pathways Community Services. - Fiscal Year 2020: 120 sponsor-based subsidies were awarded to Telecare.
+During Fiscal Year 2021, 10 vouchers were moved to this program from Project 25. - Fiscal Year 2023: 40 sponsor-based subsidies were awarded to PATH for the El Cerrito project.

-SDHC reached its effort to award the 1,000 subsidies in fiscal year 2022, and the total number of subsidies awarded since implementation currently stands at 1,019.
+SDHC reached its effort to award the 1,000 subsidies in Fiscal Year 2022, and the total number of subsidies awarded since implementation currently stands at 1,054.